yellowanthq/yellowant-dotnet-app/README.md

 4. Start your development server

 ## Understanding Application Layout
 This is an example application, to let you know basics of building an integration for YellowAnt.
-Don`t use this code for production
+Don`t use this code for production.
 There are two main components to notice
 1. Controller (UserIntegrationController)
 2. CommandCenter